Shougo/neocomplcache.vim/README.md

 Caution
 -------

-Because all variable names are changed in neocomplcache Ver.5, it is not backwards compatible.
+Because all variable names were changed in neocomplcache Ver.5, it is not backwards compatible.
 If you want to upgrade, you should use the following script from Mr.thinca.